-Ghana is a member of the World Intellectual Property Organization (WIPO), the Universal Copyright Convention (UCC) and the African Regional Industrial Property Organization (ESARIPO).
+Ghana is a member of the World Intellectual Property Organization, the Universal Copyright Convention and the African Regional Industrial Property Organization.
 Manufacturers and traders are strongly advised to patent their inventions and register their trademarks in Ghana, and to do so through a patent or trademark agent.
 Fees for registration vary according to the nature of the patent, but local and foreign applications pay the same rate.

-The Ghanaian system for patent and trademark protection is based on British law, and it was only in 1992 that the patent laws of the United Kingdom ceased to apply in Ghana.
+The Ghanaian system for patent and trademark protection is based on British law.
 Local courts offer redress when infringements occur, though few cases have been filed in recent years.